angrysky56/Logic-LLM/README.md

 ## Modified to work with LM Studio on Windows using python 3.10 by angrysky56 if missing deps just pip install the missing ones.

+# altered by angrysky56 to run on Windows using LM Studio with python=3.10, if missing deps just pip install them.

+bash ```
+cd ./reasoning_enhanced
-python lmstudio_baseline.py --data_path "F:/GithubRepos/repo-development/Logic-LLM/data" --save_path "F:/GithubRepos/repo-development/Logic-LLM/reasoning_enhanced/results"
+python lmstudio_baseline.py --data_path "F:/GithubRepos/repo-development/Logic-LLM/data" --save_path "F:/GithubRepos/repo-development/Logic-LLM/
+reasoning_enhanced/results"

+I think the error below was maybe because it didn't choose, could be a code issue but otherwise it was all checking properly.

 Processing example 10/300 - ID: logical_deduction_9
 Generating response (this may take a while)...